Astronomy Essentials

 Find the Andromeda galaxy by star-hopping from the Great Square

-Star chart with Great Square and Andromeda constellation outlined and Andromeda galaxy marked.
+Star chart with Great Square, Mirach and Andromeda constellation outlined and Andromeda galaxy marked.

 Here’s another way to find the Andromeda galaxy.
-The constellation Andromeda can be seen as 2 streams of stars extending from one side of the Great Square of Pegasus.
+The constellation Andromeda can be seen as 2 streams of stars extending from 1 side of the Great Square of Pegasus.
 See the star Alpheratz?
 It joins Pegasus to Andromeda.
 Now, notice the star Mirach, followed by Mu Andromedae.
 An imaginary line drawn through Mirach to Mu points to the Andromeda galaxy.
+Chart via Chelynne Campion.

 The importance of a dark sky

-Just be aware – bright moonlight or city lights can overwhelm the faint glow of this object.
-The single most important thing you need to see the galaxy is a dark sky.
+Just be aware … Bright moonlight or city lights can overwhelm the faint glow of the Andromeda galaxy.
+The single most important thing you need to see this object is a dark sky.

 What does the galaxy look like to the eye?
-Assuming you have a dark sky, it appears as a large fuzzy patch – bigger than a full moon in the sky – but vastly fainter and more subtle.
+In a dark sky, it appears as a large fuzzy patch, bigger than a full moon in the sky but vastly fainter and more subtle.

 Binoculars enhance the view